Free Hosting: Compare Hosting

 Yes you can.
 In fact, the majority of free hosting services are setup to host blogs that are powered by the wide variety of open source blogging platforms like WordPress, b2evolution, Serendipity, and more.
 If the server your free hosting platform is built upon is open source, hosting an open source blogging software should not be a problem.
 Consult with your free hosting provider to make sure your blogging platform of choice is compatible with their server.

-Do I have to know how to program to use free hosting?
+Do I have to know how to code to use free hosting?

-Because free hosting is designed for beginners with smaller websites and standard requirements, you should not need to know how to program if you are going to use free hosting.
-However, if you have no programming experience, you may want to have a programmer available for occasional work if there are customizations you want to make to your website or hosting platform.
+Because free hosting is designed for beginners with smaller websites and standard requirements, you should not need to know how to code.
+But if you have no programming experience, a site builder is probably going to be easier to manage, compared to a normal web hosting account.